Adam-Alive/personal-finance-tracker/README.md

 Output will consist of a list of all expenditure items and a financial summary showing their disposable income (or deficit) and total weekly, monthly and annual expenditure.

 ## Target Audience
-The target audience is adults who wish review their ongoing finances.
-This includes single people, couples, and those with children and the pre-defined expenditure fields allow for a range of lifestyles with the option of adding additional categories more personal to the user.
+The target audience is adults who wish review their ongoing finances and the pre-defined expenditure fields allow for a range of lifestyles with the option of adding categories more personal to the user.

 The image below shows how the app is displayed on various devices.